Yarmouth Regeneration Project

 Project Information:

-The Yarmouth Regeneration Project is a Human-Induced Regeneration (HIR) project located on Yarmouth Station, approximately 130 kilometres south of Charleville and 100 kilometres northeast of Cunnamulla in southwest Queensland.
-Registered in April 2016, the project covers a substantial area of roughly 31,039 hectares.
-The property is situated within the Paroo Shire local government area, a region traditionally dominated by pastoral leases used for sheep and cattle grazing.
+The Yarmouth Regeneration Project is a Human-Induced Regeneration (HIR) project located on Yarmouth Station, approximately 130 kilometres south of Charleville and west of Bollon in South West Queensland.
+Registered in April 2016, the project covers a significant area of 31,039 hectares within the Paroo local government area.
+The region is historically defined by pastoral operations, specifically sheep and cattle grazing, which remains the primary land use.